Iciren93/note-taking-app/GETTING_STARTED.md

 # Getting Started with Note Taking API

-This guide will help you run and test the Note Taking API in less than 15 minutes.
+This guide will help you run and test the Note Taking API

 ---

-## 📋 Prerequisites
+## Prerequisites

 Before starting, ensure you have: